I Live in a Mobile Home — And It’s Great. Here Are the Pros and Cons of Mobile Home Life

 - What are your long-term goals?
 We found ourselves choosing a mobile home intentionally to begin with and accidentally stayed longer than we had planned, and now we’re leveraging our position to save up a large down payment while we wait for the right place.
 But we’ve always had our long-term goals in mind and knew this was moving us forward.
 Knowing why you’re choosing a mobile home over a traditional home is key to making it work for you.

 - Do your research.
 Once you’ve nailed down your long-term goals and know that a mobile home will help you reach them, it’s time to do your research.
-Check the market in your area and see how mobile home sales compare to traditional home sales.
+Check the market in your area and see how mobile home sales compare with traditional home sales.
 Look into how much it will cost to remodel, redecorate, or upgrade.

 - Can you get financing?
 If you need to finance the home, just know that the process may look different than for a traditional mortgage.